digitopoi/learning/other/UnitTestingCSharp/README.md

 3. NCover

 The fact that you have all execution paths in the method tested - doesn't mean you have enough tests for a method.
 It just means you've written all tests based on the current implementation.
 However, it is possible that the implementation has a problem.

 ### Testing in the Real-World

+We don't live in an ideal world and there are constraints that will prevent you from testing as nicely as we've done previously.

+There are some situations where you should think about automated testing more realistically.

+- When you're dealing with a legacy application without unit testing in mind.

+  - not inherently testable

+  - you have to spend a lot of time to make them testable (costs greater than benefits)

+  - you could decide to refactor a small, critical parts of the application - but, not the whole thing.

+- When you're working at a startup company and you have limited time to turn a concept into working production software.

+  - again, you may not have time to write tests for every part of the application

+- When you are the only developer on the team who practices writing clean, testable code.

+  - educate your team and help them write cleaner and more testable code

+  - The Art of Writing Beautiful C# Code